 What is redundancy?

-There are several reasons why businesses would need to make some of its workforce redundant:
+There are several reasons why businesses would need to make some of its workforce redundant.
+It may occur in the following scenarios:

 How does redundancy work?